Updated: Jan 7

 Despite the fact that Hawaii has the highest racial minority population of any state in the union and the largest percentage of multiracial individuals, there is a clear socio-economic stratification that is a legacy of this historical occupation.
 Native Hawaiians disproportionately struggle with long term effects of systemic oppression in access to services, education, and social determinants of health.

 I learned to code-switch; I used pidgin to identify myself quickly as a local haole so that at least I wasn't a transplant like the military kids (who often fared much worse).
-I threw myself into Hawaiian sports (kayaking and outrigger paddling) and worked to build a persona that would blend best in the culture I was in.
+I used my kama'aina discount whenever possible just to make sure it was clear that I was from the islands.
+I threw myself into Hawaiian sports (kayaking and outrigger paddling), and worked to build a persona that would blend best in the culture I was in.

 However, the ways in which I experienced privilege were also profound, though I didn't always recognize them at the time.
 The school structure, curriculum and standardized testing were set by the continental U.S., so my parents' New England upbringing was most definitely an advantage.
 Being able to also code-switch to the US dominant culture gave me a lot more opportunities and made learning much easier in several aspects.